minyez/minyez.github.io/_posts/2024-07-21-generate-markdown-from-org-using-ox-pandoc.md

 ### GitHub flavor (GFM) or other? {#markdown-flavor}

 The GFM is widely used and `gfm` is a format specifically supported by pandoc.
-But one issue I have with it is that it does not export the custom identifier of heading when the custom ID is different from the slug of heading.
+But one issue I have is that `gfm` does not export the custom identifier of heading when the custom ID is different from the heading slug.

-The `markdown` writer suits with the need, but have some other caveats
+Good news is that the general `markdown` writer supports writing custom ID as `# heading {#id}`.
+Bad news, however, is its own caveats:

 -   org-mode heading are written as `RawBlock`
 -   Tables are exported in a indented simple format.